dzl-dm/i2b2-core/README.md

 docker compose up -d
 ```
 After a couple of minutes (while the application starts), i2b2 will be available at: http://localhost/webclient
+> NOTE: Attempting to login while the application is still starting will likely result in the error _"The PM Cell is down or the address in the properties file is incorrect."_ That is normal, please wait.
+You may tail the wildfly logs to see when the application is ready: `docker logs --tail 30 -f i2b2.wildfly`

 #### Docker's host IP address
 > NOTE: You might need to make a change to the `.env` file.